 In 2014, a project was launched to develop laser scanner systems to systematically control scrap metal deliveries by lorry and train.
 The quality and density of these materials are evaluated on a supplier basis.
 The data will guide ArcelorMittal’s procurement policy.

-Executive assistant - ArcelorMittal Differdange
+Head of HR - ArcelorMittal Differdange